Watkinsville lynching: History

 In May 1905, a storekeeper named F. M. Holbrook and his wife were murdered in Oconee County, Georgia.
-In the aftermath, one white man and three African American men were arrested, with the white man accused of the murder and the three African American men accused of being accomplices to the murder.
+In the aftermath, one white man, Lon Aycock and three African American men were arrested, with Aycock accused of the murder and the three African American men accused of being accomplices to the murder.
 They were held in the jail in Oconee County along with six other individuals, all African American men held for various reasons.

 According to The Oconee Enterprise, local newspapers at the time praised residents of the county for "not rushing to judgment".
 However, at midnight on June 29, a large mob of individuals, reportedly from nearby Morgan County, Georgia, organized and traveled to Oconee County.
 At 2 a.m. on June 30, 1905, this large mob of between approximately 50 and 100 people (Note: Sources vary on the number of individuals in the group.
 A 1905 report in The Voice of the Negro gives the number as 100, while a 2007 article in the Savannah Morning News says "at least 50 people" and a 2020 story from WUGA says "as many as 50 white men".) broke into the Oconee County jail.
 The mob, consisting of masked white men, went to the house of the town marshal and compelled him to take them to the county jail, where the jailer relinquished the keys to the jail cells at gunpoint.
-Afterwards, they seized nine of the ten prisoners, including the murder suspect, and proceeded to tie them to nearby fence posts.
-One prisoner had apparently avoided the attention of the mob and was left in his cell.
+Afterwards, they seized nine of the ten prisoners, including Aycock, and proceeded to tie them to nearby fence posts.
+One prisoner had avoided the attention of the mob and was left in his cell.
 Of the nine men seized by the mob, only one had been convicted of a crime, while the others were awaiting trial.
 After tying the men to the posts, they proceeded to open fire on the men, with the New-York Tribune reporting that "five volleys" were fired at the men.
 Eight of the men died as a result of the gunfire, while one man survived and proceeded to play dead.